ghostop14/gr-lfast/README.md

 2. Block consolidation at the code level rather than a hierarchical block
 3. For filters, the OpenCL gr-clenabled project timing study called out that the GNURadio FFT filters are much faster than the FIR versions.
 However the standard convenience wrappers for low pass, high pass, and root-raised cosine among others are using the FIR filters.
 Therefore convenience wrappers around the FFT equivalents are included here as well.

+**New** An approach to bring Volk SIMD to the log10 block has been added as well

 ## Included Blocks

 1. Costas Loop (2nd and 4th Order)